What is AI Alignment? Ensuring AI Safety and Ethical AI

 Scalability

-Control on emergent Behaviors
+Control of Emergent Behaviors

 Ensuring desired outcomes